mazgi/ansible-galaxy.gentoo-systemd/README.md

  site.yml
 ```

-Will it take forever?
+Is it taking forever?
 That's great!
-While taking several cups of :coffee: and :tea:, you can watch over your machine growing up :egg: :hatching_chick: :hatched_chick: :rooster:
+While taking several cups of :coffee: and :tea:, you can watch over your machine :egg: :hatching_chick: :hatched_chick: :rooster: